ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 later.
 Whether it does or not, the closure will ensure that `f` always has access back to its parental environment, and to `n`.

-Here's a real example from LablGtk.
+Here's the code pattern (skeleton) extracted from a real example from LabGtk.
 This is actually a method on a class (we haven't talked about classes and objects yet, but just think of it as a function definition for now).